Henry Somerset, 1st Marquess of Worcester: Family

 On 16 June 1600 he married Anne Russell, a daughter of John Russell, Baron Russell (eldest son and heir apparent of Francis Russell, 2nd Earl of Bedford) by his wife Elizabeth Cooke.
 The wedding procession with Queen Elizabeth I in a litter is depicted in a painting by Robert Peake the Elder.
 Afterwards there was a feast and a masque, a 'strange dance newly invented' performed by eight women dressed in silver skirts and gold waistcoats led by Mary Fitton.
 The others masque dancers were "Lady Dougherty" (Dorothy Hastings), Mistress Carey, Mistress Onslow, Mistress Southwell, Bess Russell, Mistress Darcy, and Blanche Somerset.
 The queen herself joined the dance.

 Anne's paternal grandparents were Francis Russell, 2nd Earl of Bedford and his wife Margaret St. John.
 Anne's maternal grandparents were Sir Anthony Cooke and his wife Anne FitzWilliam.
 A splendid portrait of Anne Russell painted shortly after her marriage sold for 297,000 GBP at Sotheby's London on 2 May 2018.
+Anne, Countess of Worcester, died at Worcester House on the Strand on 8 April 1639.
+She was buried at Raglan.

 With his wife, he had nine sons and four daughters including, Edward Somerset, 2nd Marquess of Worcester, his heir and successor, and Thomas Somerset, his second son, who became a Catholic priest in Rome before joining the Oratory of St Philip Neri in Perugia before Pope Clement IX sent him to England as his internuncio.
 Fr Thomas died in exile in Dunkirk on 30 August 1678.
 Another son was Sir John Somerset, of Pauntley, Gloucestershire, who married Mary Arundell, a daughter of the 1st Baron Arundell of Wardour, co.
 Wiltshire by his second wife.
 His youngest daughter, Elizabeth, married Francis Browne, 3rd Viscount Montagu.